-Figure 3.16: Ensemble App Reliability Plot for data defined in Figure 3.12.
-The 1:1 diagonal gray line represents perfect skill between forecast probability and observation frequency.
+Figure 3.16: Ensemble app Reliability plot.
+The 1:1 diagonal gray line represents perfect skill between fore-cast probability and observation frequency.
 The diagonal line with the lower slope indicates the point above which the forecast becomes more skillful than climatology, and the vertical and horizontal lines indicate climatology.

-Figure 3.17: Ensemble app ROC plot for the same data set defined in Figure 3.12.
+Figure 3.17: Ensemble app ROC plot for the same data set defined in Figure 3.16.